p3lim/toc-interface-updater/README.md

 #### Flavor

-The interface version used for the default `MyAddon.toc` is defined by passing the flavor to the script, which can be any of the following:
+Which game "flavor" the script should update for in the unsuffixed TOC file is defined by passing an argument to the script, which can be any of the following:

 - `retail` (Retail)
   - `mainline` (alias for `retail`)